naomi-iizuka/ADAProject_teambis/index.md

 </p>

 <p style='text-align: justify;'>
   We can see two significant peaks, which correspond to the past and present tense scores of <i><b>I think</b></i> (respectively 0.58 and 0.66).
 We can also note that most of the scores are between 0.575 and 0.875.
-Note that the minimal associated score for the confidence phrases we used was 0.42, this is why we don't observe score under this value.
+Note that the minimal associated score for the confidence expressions we used was 0.42, this is why we don't observe score under this value.
 </p>